Zhichii/ShinLanguage/README.md

 It's written in C.

-"Shin" (シン) is the Japanese sound that imitates ancient Chinese sound of "新" (new).
+"Shin" (シン) is the Chinese sound of "新" (new), but Pinyin "Xin" looks strange.